quxbaz/stateful-router/README.md

 export default connect(mapState)(App)
 ```
-This is just one example. `state-router` is not tightly bound to Redux or any
+This is just one example. `stateful-router` is not tightly bound to Redux or any
 particular state management library.